This design doc discusses the lifecycle of transactions in wallet-core.

 state for illustrative purposes.
 In the implementation, the data associated

-with the transaction would be deleted.
+with the transaction would be literally deleted.

 Transitions are actions or other events.